bhisaac/5eFP/5eFP-SRD.md

 **_Player Character (PC)_.** A character created and played by a player.

+**_Proficiencies_.** If you are proficient with a game feature, you can use it without penalty and add LEVEL to any attack or ability check you make using it.
+You can only add LEVEL to a proficiency once.

 **_Non-Player Character (NPC)_.** A character created and played by the gamemaster.

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.